 Remote work is on the rise across the board, and for a good reason.
 But if you think your next Chief Marketing Officer executive search should be for a virtual leader, you should probably reconsider.

 The Impact of the Digital Workplace on Marketing

-In the U.S. alone, about 25 million professionals will work mostly or entirely from a remote location this year.
+In the U.S. alone, about 25 million professionals will work mostly or entirely from a remote location in the near future.
 It’s a growing trend across nearly all industries, in organizations of all shapes and sizes.

 Faster, more reliable internet available to a wider audience means that most households are now capable of transforming into a virtual office with minimal investment.
 Virtual work is further enabled by the evolution of video conferencing, instant message platforms, secure document sharing, and a rapidly growing selection of collaboration and project management tools.

 Marketing in particular is an especially viable field for work flexibility and remote contributions.
 Most marketing production today is digital, creative, strategic, or analytical–rarely anything that requires a physical presence or tangible output.
 As marketing recruitment consultants, we’ve placed a number of great marketing professionals on a remote basis ourselves.